Clemapfel/jluna/docs/manual.md

 <Type Here> value = proxy;
 ```

-These concepts are important to understand, as they are central to how to move values between the Julia- and C++-state.
+These concepts are important to understand, as they are central to moving values between the Julia- and C++-state.

 ### (Un)Boxable Types